Client: Municipality of Asunción and National Secretariat for Culture.

 Taking inspiration from well-known initiatives, we propose the creation of a series of dynamic, green and ecological corridors, connected by urban catalysts: buildings with hybrid, mixed-use, and flexible programming.

-The regeneration and consolidation of Upper Chacarita will follow in the footsteps of the revitalization process already begun in San Jeronimo neighborhood.
+The regeneration and consolidation of Chacarita Alta will follow in the footsteps of the revitalization process already begun in San Jeronimo neighborhood.
 The creation of a “coastal active green” (floodable park) will respect the existing topography and become the lungs of the city, using natural processes to facilitate air and water purification.

 A dense and compact urban waterfront will serve as both an urban façade and a gateway to the Bahia.
 It will also enable the spontaneous development of creative economies and new enterprises.